CarterLi/liburing4cpp/README.md

 Requires the latest bleeding-edge kernel ( currently 5.6 ).
 Since [io_uring](https://git.kernel.dk/cgit/liburing/) is in active development, we will drop old kernel support when every new linux kernel version is released ( before the next LTS version is released, maybe ).

-Linux 5.5 has limited support too.
+We have limited Linux 5.5 support too.
 Please define `LINUX_KERNEL_VERSION` to `55` in `io_service.hpp`.
-Note you may get significant performance drop in 5.5 compat mode.
+Note you may get performance drop in 5.5 compat mode.

 Tested: `Linux carter-virtual-machine 5.6.0-999-generic #202002092108 SMP Mon Feb 10 02:13:59 UTC 2020 x86_64 x86_64 x86_64 GNU/Linux` with `clang version 9.0.1-8build1`